freeman-jiang/bikemap.nyc/packages/processing/README.md

 ### 3. Set Up OSRM Routing Server

 The pipeline needs a local OSRM server for bike route calculations.
 See [`osrm/README.md`](osrm/README.md) for setup instructions.
+Run this in the background.

 Quick summary:
 1. Download NYC OpenStreetMap data